theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ Come    on  ! ” cried the Gryphon , and , taking  Alice by      the hand   , it       hurried off       ,
 # .
 NSg/V/P J/P . .
 V/J   D   ?       .
 V/C .
 NSg/V/J NPr+  NSg/J/P D+  NSg/V+ .
 NPr/ISg+ V/J     NSg/V/J/P .
 > without waiting for the end   of the song  .
-# C/P     NSg/V   C/P D   NSg/V P  D+  NSg+ .
+# C/P     NSg/V   C/P D   NSg/V P  D+  N🅪Sg+ .
 >
 #
 > “ What   trial    is it       ? ” Alice panted as    she  ran   ; but     the Gryphon only  answered “ Come